tmpreston/docs-2/docs/api/pipeline.md

 ## Pipeline builder

-Commputation expression used to combining `HttpHandlers` in declarative manner.
+Computation expression used to combine `HttpHandlers` in declarative manner.

-Result of the computation expression is standard Giraffe's `HttpHandler`which means that it's easily composable with other parts of the ecosytem.
+The result of the computation expression is a standard Giraffe `HttpHandler`which means that it's easily composable with other parts of the Giraffe ecosystem.

 **Example:**